Writing Idempotent Administration Scripts

 '<mark>');

-Let’s remind that emaj_get_groups(), emaj_get_logging_groups() and emaj_get_idle_groups() functions have parameters that filter group names.
+Note that the emaj_get_groups(), emaj_get_logging_groups(), and emaj_get_idle_groups() functions have parameters that filter group names.

-Finaly, the emaj_protect_group() and emaj_unprotect_group() functions that respectively protect and unprotect a tables group against E-Maj rollbacks, are idempotent by nature.
-So they are safely callable without knowing the current group protection level.
+Finally, the emaj_protect_group() and emaj_unprotect_group() functions, which respectively protect and unprotect a table group against E-Maj rollbacks, are idempotent by nature.
+Therefore, they can be safely called without knowing the current group protection level.